 For certain items like different types of rice that all cook using different methods, I always cut the instructions out of the package and put them directly into the canister so there is no guessing.

-Keep herbs dried herbs fresh.
+Keep dried herbs fresh.
 Every fall I clean out my spice cupboard.
 Because we tend to use dried herbs all winter I like them to be really fresh.
-I wash out my jars and let them dry overnight, then I go to the bulk store and buy all the herbs I need and refill my jars.
+I wash out my jars and let them dry overnight, then I go to the bulk store for what I didn’t grow myself, and buy all the herbs I need and refill my jars.
 If you do this every fall you will always have nice herbs to use.
 Again, label the jars really well.
 Can you tell at a glance which one is oregano and which is marjoram?

 A magickal side note: it is bad luck to run out of salt completely.
 Keep a jar of salt at the back of a cupboard and never use it.
 Good luck for all!